thesheps/trunk-based-dev/PITCHME.md

 Note:

 - Early feedback is better than late.
-Pair programming gives us this.
+Pair programming, mob programming, group code review sessions, brown bags can give us this and ahead of time.
 - If work isn't ready to be released it can easily be hidden behind a feature flag/switch/toggle.
 We can dig into this shortly!

 ---